aditya-appalla/hello-world/README.md

 </li>
 <li>Pass the extracted details as search keywords into the search engine.</li>
 <li>Retrieve results off the search engine.</li>
-<li>Package the results and send it back to the customer for them to convert this into a purchase.</li>
+<li>Package the results and send it back to the users for them to convert this into a purchase.</li>
 </ul>
 </li>
 </ul>